Reiryoku-Technologies/Mida-Playground/README.md

-# Mida Playground
+# Mida PlayTrader
-A Mida plugin for paper trading and backtesting.
+A Mida plugin to practice and backtest operations in global financial markets.